I find that a child who is dependent on using a dummy to get to sleep will at some stage experience sleep troubles.

 Your toddler has graduated into a big bed and now gets out to follow you to the door.
 This can happen multiple times before your child has even considered sleep.
 How frustrating for you, but how fun for them!
 Let me show you how to eliminate this game.

-Allowing your child to settle themself to sleep is one of the most important rules to achieving successful sleep.
+Allowing your child to settle themselves to sleep is one of the most important rules to achieving successful sleep.

 This process is defined by putting your baby to bed awake but ready for sleep, without the use of an aid.
 If you are using an aid such as rocking, Feeding, cuddling or the use of a dummy then you may very well be encountering sleep troubles.
 When your child relies on this process to get to sleep, she may find it very difficult to resettle without it and enter into her next sleep cycle.